Estimation and Inference for Moments of Ratios with Robustness against Large Trimming Bias: Discussions of the Assumptions

-\subsubsection{Part (ii): $m$ is $k$-times continuously differentiable with a bounded $k$-th derivative in a neighborhood of 0.}
+\subsubsection{On Assumption \ref{a:m} (ii): $m$ is $k$-times continuously differentiable with a bounded $k$-th derivative in a neighborhood of 0.}

+If a researcher is willing to accept this assumption with a higher order $k$, then the trimming bias can be corrected to a larger extent.
+Such a relation is characterized by Theorem \ref{lemma:bias} in Section \ref{sec:main_results}.
+This concept is analogous to the related concept in general nonparametric methods where an assumption of higher-order smoothness of a function allows for higher-order bias reduction, e.g., via higher-order kernel or higher-order local polynomials.

-For Example \ref{ex:shares}, this assumption requires that the conditional mean $E\left[B|A= a \right]$ of the portion $B$ given the total amount $A=a$ is a smooth function of $a$.
-For Example \ref{ex:ipsw}, under the unconfoundedness condition \citep{Rosenbaum1983}, this assumption requires that the conditional expectation $E\left[ Y_1 | P = p \right]$ of the potential outcome $Y_1$ given the propensity score $P=p$ is a smooth function of $p$.
+In Example \ref{ex:ipsw}, under the unconfoundedness condition \citep{Rosenbaum1983}, this assumption is true if the conditional expectation $\mathbb{E}\left[ Y_1 | P = p \right]$ of the potential outcome $Y_1$ under treatment given the propensity score $P=p$ is a smooth function of $p$.
+For Example \ref{ex:special_regressor}, this assumption is true if regular conditional probabilities $P(V>0|f_V(V)= \cdot )$ and $P(\alpha+V-U\geq 0|f_V(V)= \cdot )$ exist and are smooth around zero.